Adoption of a child after placement by the youth welfare office

 Service description

-After successful placement by the responsible adoption agency and after the end of the fostering period, you can submit an application for adoption to the responsible local court - family court.
+After successful placement by the responsible adoption agency and after the end of the fostering period, you can submit an application for adoption to the responsible family court.

 The family court examines the application and - if the application proves to be admissible and well-founded - pronounces the adoption legally valid in the decision-making process.